dataviscourse/tutorials/lectures/lecture-git.md

 To get the latest homework assignments and potential updates or corrections to the assignment, run the following.

 {% highlight bash linenos %}
-$ git pull homework master
+$ git pull homework main
 {% endhighlight %}

 Make sure to have all your changes committed before you do that.